r-kan/BUFFY/README.md

     buffy -src my_file_dir -dst /my_backup/ -dst s3://my_backup_bucket
 ```

-It could be bad due to various aspects of expense, if we back up more than requirement.
+It could be bad due to various aspects of expense, if we back up beyond requirement.
 BUFFY provides a set of simple yet flexible functions to specify the backup target.
-For example, you can tell BUFFY to back up file
+For example, you can tell BUFFY to back up file:
 * with certain extension name
 * matches with certain regular expression
-* matches with certain ‘dynamic’ pattern
+* matches with certain ‘dynamic pattern'

-Besides, form an ‘excluded’ file list for backup is also possible
+Besides, form an excluded file list for backup is also possible.

-This is accomplished by constructing a json configuration file to BUFFY.
+This is accomplished by giving a json configuration file to BUFFY.
 ```
     buffy -c example.json
 ```